fmbetul/fmbetul/README.md

 I have medical training and research experience in **computational biology** and **bioinformatics**, with a focus on applying genomic approaches to study neuroendocrine and metabolic disease biology.

-I mainly use **R** for genomic data analysis, visualization, and reproducible research workflows. 📊
+I primarily use **R** for genomic data analysis, visualization, and reproducible research workflows. 📊

 ## Current work